PreferredAI/cornac/README.md

 ## Efficient retrieval with ANN search

 One important aspect of deploying recommender model is efficient retrieval via Approximate Nearest Neighor (ANN) search in vector space.
 Cornac integrates several vector similarity search frameworks for the ease of deployment.
-[This example](tutorials/ann_hnswlib.ipynb) demonstrates how ANN search will work seamlessly as other recommender models.
+[This example](tutorials/ann_hnswlib.ipynb) demonstrates how ANN search will work seamlessly with any recommender models supporting it (e.g., MF).

 | Supported framework | Cornac wrapper | Examples |
 | :---: | :---: | :---: |